I know, if you’re like me, your first reaction is probably, “Who better to

 understand the needs of children than oil executives?”

 It’s a slick thirty seconds, focusing on the dismal ranking of U. S. students in math compared to kids from around the world.
 You see a row of nations, white outlines on a blue background.
 (I believe it’s meant to hint at a patriotic theme.)
 The outlines are anatomically correct but not to scale.
-So you have South Korea first in math and Finland second and might not realize Finland is smaller than Montana.
+So you have South Korea first in math.
+Finland is second; but you might not realize Finland is smaller than Montana.
 It’s not much of a “threat” to America’s standing in the world with 5.4 million people.
 And don’t get me started on Belgium (8th), Estonia (11th) or Slovenia (14th).

 It only takes thirteen seconds—and then the camera draws back to reveal a long line of white countries, with the USA in red (again that red, white and blue theme) way back at the end of the line, in 25th, out of thirty-odd nations.